 15. Set personal growth goals to help spring clean your life.

 It’s never too late to focus on personal or life goals to work on for the year, and spring cleaning season is a great time to get started on personal growth—especially if you’re not too fond of New Year’s Resolutions.

-Try to take some time to reflect on how to spring clean your life by taking note of the things you’ve likely had time to reflect on since the current year started, or perhaps wanted to change or didn’t like about the year prior, and see if you can turn them into goals.
+Try to take some time to reflect on how to spring clean your life by taking note of the things you’ve had some time to reflect on since the current year started — or, perhaps, wanted to change or didn’t like about the year prior.
+Then see if you can turn them into goals.

-If you find that you often daydream about goals or hope to see positive change in your life, but never fulfill them, take action, or make the necessary changes to get there, you really just have to start by setting the goal and the intent.
+If you find that you often daydream about goals or hope to see positive change in your life but never fulfill them, take action or make the necessary changes to get there.

 Popular goals to start with:

 One of my favorite things about goal setting is you can make it your own thing.

 If there’s something you don’t like or want in your life, chances are good you can work towards changing it, whether it’s financial, good habits to adopt or bad habits to eliminate, health and fitness goals, overcoming anxiety, stepping out of your comfort zone, learning new hobbies and skills, etc.